movidius/ncappzoo/tensorflow/mnist/README.md

 mkdir -p ~/workspace
 cd ~/workspace
 git clone https://github.com/movidius/ncappzoo
-cd ~/workspace/ncappzoo/tensorflow/fashion-mnist/
+cd ~/workspace/ncappzoo/tensorflow/mnist/
 make compile
 ```

 Now that you have a Movidius graph file, you can use either image-classifier or rapid-image-classifier to deploy it onto the NCS and run inferences.
 You will have to make some changes to the default app, so that you are pointing to the right graph file and the right test image.

-> Like MNIST dataset, Fashion MNIST too is provided in IDX file format, where images are represented as matrices.
+> MNIST dataset is provided in IDX file format, where images are represented as matrices.
 For inference, you can either read those matrices directly into the NCS app, or you can first convert them to png images.
 I did the latter.

 Here is a diff of the changes I made to `~/workspace/ncappzoo/image-classifier/image-classifier.py`: